marioalbertocer/kazlab_MARC_various/README.md

 		* weirdtaxalist = ["Sr_st_psub", "Pl_gr_Pokl", "Pl_rh_cmer" ...] <-- replace list of taxa with your taxa of interest
 	* run script
 	* IMPORTANT <-- this script requires p4
-* seqs2remove.rb: It generates a list of sequences of contamination to be removed from sequence files such as genomes or transcriptomes.
+* seqs2remove.rb:removes sequences according to specified rules in local databades (in each instance of the pipeline).
+It also produces the list of removed sequences so that they can be used for removing in the ready to go folder
   * Input:
     * report of sister taxa <-- This is the output of walk_tree_contamination.py.
 A file that list all sister taxa for each taxon in phylogenetic trees
     * rules for contamination removal <-- A list of rules for contamination removal that is based on the report of sister taxa and watching the phylogenetic trees.
+    * folder of ncbiFiles
+    * empty folder for new ncbiFiles
   * Output:
     * list of sequences to be removed from sequence files of the pipleline database.
+    * new ncbiFiles with sequences of contamination already removed
 * paralogness.rb: It calculates the paralogness (average number of paralogs per tree), the standar deviation and a confidence interval.
 	* Input: Preguidance files.
 	* run: